 Aeonium arboreum (L.) Webb & Berthel

 Tree Aeonium, Thickleaf Aeonium, Pinwheel Desert Rose, Fisiulera, Tree Anemone, Houseleek Tree, Irish Rose

 Sempervivum arboreum, Aeonium korneliuslemsii

 Aeonium arboreum is a tree-like succulent which forms branched stems up to 3 feet (90 cm) tall.
 The rosettes are arranged at the ends of its branches.
 The leaves are shiny green, spoon-shaped and up to 3 inches (7.5 cm) long.
 This plant grows quickly and produces small, star-like, yellow flowers on racemes from late winter through early spring.
-Flowers stems emerge from the center of the rosettes.
+Flower stems emerge from the center of the rosettes.
 The rosette die after flowering.

 How to Grow and Care